QuentinRa/blog.quentinra.dev/cybersecurity/privilege-escalation/linux/index.md

 * `/proc/version`: information about the machine
 * `/etc/*release`: information about the operating system
-* `/etc/issue`: alternative to find the OS/version
+* `/etc/issue`: an alternative to find the OS/version
 * `/etc/passwd`: usernames, their groups, their home, and their shell
 * `/etc/shadow` <small>(root)</small>: username, and their hashed password
 * `/etc/sudoers` <small>(root)</small>: sudoers, and rules applied to them, if any